Membership FAQs

 What sort of music do you sing?

-Recently, we’ve sung music from Les Misérables, some sea themed songs including Bobby Shaftoe, Lovely on the Water and what is now a Quorum favourite, Anchor, Lauridsen’s Sure on this Shining Night, What a Wonderful World and You’ve got a Friend.
-We also have a wide repertoire of Christmas music ranging from Britten’s A Ceremony of Carols to a medley from Muppets Christmas carol.
+Recently, we’ve sung music from Les Misérables, some sea themed songs including Bobby Shaftoe, Lovely on the Water and what are now Quorum favourites: Anchor, Lauridsen’s Sure on this Shining Night, What a Wonderful World and You’ve got a Friend.
+We also have a wide repertoire of Christmas music ranging from Britten’s A Ceremony of Carols to a medley from Muppets Christmas Carol.
 Our Christmas concerts usually feature some carols which are suitable for audience participation.
 For an idea of our repertoire please go to our past performances and listen to us sections.

 Why should I join Quorum?

 We all love singing with Quorum.
-It is a friendly, inclusive choir and we enjoy being able to put our voices to good use, supporting the local community, raising money for charities and good causes.
+It is a friendly, inclusive choir and we enjoy being able to put our voices to good use, supporting the local community and raising money for charities and good causes.

-We have a great time at rehearsals and value the benefits singing with Quorum have on our wellbeing.
-Our musical director, Marianna makes learning the music fun whilst at the same time stretching us to make the most of our individual vocal range.
-We are fortunate to have Margaret as our accompanist at all our rehearsals and concerts.
+We have a great time at rehearsals and value the benefits that singing with Quorum has on our wellbeing.
+Our musical director, Marianna, makes learning the music fun whilst at the same time stretching us to make the most of our individual vocal range.
+We are fortunate to have Margaret as our accompanist at our rehearsals and concerts.

 How do I join?

-After a few rehearsals, if you want to carry on with the choir, we’ll ask you to do a quick voice check at the end of a rehearsal.
-This is not meant to be intimidating, and you don’t need to prepare anything (unless you have a particular tune you want to share with us).
+After a few rehearsals, usually the third, you'll be invited to take a quick voice check at the end of the rehearsal.
+This is not meant to be intimidating and you don’t need to prepare anything (unless you have a particular piece you want to share with us).
 We’ll check your vocal range (to see which section you’re best suited to) and your ability to pitch match.
-Many of our members read music but this isn’t a requirement as we learn notes together in rehearsals and have audio tracks to help us practice at home.
+Many of our members read music but this isn’t a requirement as we learn notes together in rehearsals and usually have audio tracks to help us practice at home.

 If all goes well at the voice check, we’ll send you a welcome email with all the information you need and ask you to sign our GDPR form so that we can contact you when we need to.